jonathanmichel/SPS_TinguelyPi/README.md

 Supported Scratch blocks are listed in [definition.xml](definition.xml).
 Each block has an unique ID and a pre-defined list of parameters.

 For each block, an implementation has to be provided as described in [CodeImpl.py](CodeImplementations/CodeImpl.py).
-Currently, three implementations exist.
+Currently, four implementations exist.

 - [GraphicCodeImpl](CodeImplementations/GraphicCodeImpl.py): Provides an ASCII visualisation of the code.
 Block drawing is handled by [AsciiDrawer.py](CodeImplementations/AsciiDrawer.py).